lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 Like a `bytes[CompactBytesArray]` a `bytesN[CompactBytesArray]` represents an array of `bytesN` values _encoded in a compact way_.
 The difference is that all the elements contained in the array have the same length `N`.

-In a compact bytes array of `bytesN`, each element is prefixed with 1 byte that specifies the length `N`.
+In a compact bytes array of `bytesN`, each element is prefixed with two bytes that specifies the length `N`.

 For instance, in a `bytes8[CompactBytesArray]` an entry like `0x1122334455667788` is encoded as `0x00081122334455667788`, where: